 - Politics: People's Democratic Party (PDP) has dominated since the return to civilian rule in 1999.
 The al-Qaeda-aligned Boko Haram armed movement is conducting an insurrection in the mainly Muslim north

 - Economy: Nigeria is Africa's leading oil producer; more than half of its people live in poverty

 - International: Nigeria plays a prominent role in African affairs; has withdrawn troops from oil-rich Bakassi peninsula to settle border dispute with Cameroon

 The imposition of Islamic law in several northern states has embedded divisions and caused thousands of Christians to flee.

-The government is striving to boost the economy, which experienced an oil boom in the 1970s and is once again benefiting from high prices on the world market.
+The government is striving to boost the economy, which experienced an oil boom in the 1970s and more recently benefited from high prices on the world market.
 But progress has been undermined by corruption and mismanagement.